toralf/torutils/README.md

 ### gather data from a Tor process:

-*info.py* gives an overview about the connections of a relay (have a look of stem's tool too: \_static/example/relay\_connections.py --ctrlport 9051)
+*info.py* gives an overview about the connections of a relay, have a look of stem's tool too:

+    _static/example/relay_connections.py --ctrlport 9051

 *ps.py* continuously shows exit port usage.